bramley/phplist-plugin-rssfeed/README.md

 ### Dependencies ###

-Developing this plugin has highlighted a few problems with the way that phplist handles repeated messages.
-Fixes for the problems should be in the next phplist release, 3.0.13, but until that is available, you need to use phplist 3.0.12 and replace one file.
-Copy the file connect.php to your phplist admin directory, replacing the existing file (which you might want to save).
+These dependencies must be met for the plugin to be installed and run successfully.

+* phplist version 3.2.0 or later.
-Requires php version 5.3 or later.
+* php version 5.3 or later.

-Requires the Common Plugin version 2015-03-23 or later to be installed.
-You should install or upgrade to the latest version.
+* The Common Plugin version 3.
+You should install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

+The plugin uses the PicoFeed package that additionally requires these php extensions to be loaded:

+* iconv
+* dom
+* xml
+* libxml
+* SimpleXML

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.